h-rueda/Report4s/README.md

 then reactivate it after the wait.

 ```
+    // Deactivate automatic screenshots
     Report4s.screenshots = "none";

     WebDriverWait wait = new WebDriverWait(this.driver, Duration.ofSeconds(10));
     wait.until(ExpectedConditions.presenceOfElementLocated(By.id("my-id")));
     this.driver.findElement(By.id("my-id")).click();

+    // Manual log if you don't want to miss the screenshot of the last event right after the wait.
+    Report4s.logMessage(Level.PASSED, "Click on element id = 'my-id'", this.driver);

+    // Reactivate automatic screenshots
     Report4s.screenshots = "all";    // or "last" or "failed".
 ```

 One annoying thing of unit test frameworks, is that tests are executed in random order.